jimenaRL/gap-populations/README.md

 To compute embeddings for a given *country* on all available surveys and validations on all attitudinal dimensions run

+`        python pipeline.py \
+            --country=*country* \
+            --output=output \
+            --survey=ches2019 \
+            --attdims=lrgen

+To compute embeddings for a given *country* on all available surveys and validations on all attitudinal dimensions run

 `source gap.sh country`